psychemedia/winter-tales/src/gawain_notes.md

 Of the long cold journey, of the castle, and the Lord.
 The two ladies, fair and foul, and the thrice played game.
 Of his fall, and the reward that it led to in turn.
 And at that he touched he neck, where the axe had grazed it.
 And he told them of the belt, the green girdle, edged with gold.

 And the King gave him comfort, and the knights all agreed that they too would wear such a sash.
+Of humility.

 And so it was, and so it is, and so we come to the end our of tale.
 Of Camelot, and King Arthur, and of Sir Gawain and the Green Knight.